shamil/graphout/README.md

 ### Configuration

-Configuration is a typical `JSON` files, with one addition that you can have comemnts in it.
+Configuration is a typical `JSON` file(s), with one addition that you can have comemnts in it.
 Also you can include configuration files from master config.
 See `include` option.
-The configuration file(s) validated using JSON schema, so invalid configuration properties will cause Graphout to exit immediately.
+The configuration file(s) validated using JSON schema, invalid configuration properties will cause Graphout to exit immediately.
 Read the [schema](https://raw.githubusercontent.com/shamil/graphout/master/lib/config-schema.json) for the accepted configuration format.

 **Minimal configuration**

 - `graphite_url` is mandatory
 - at least one `query` must be configured
-- at least one `output` mist be configured
+- at least one `output` must be configured

 **Example**